Probing the Knowledge Boundary: An Interactive Agentic Framework for Deep Knowledge Extraction: Methodology

 \subsection{Problem Formulation}

 Formally, let $\mathcal{M}$ be the target LLM and $\mathcal{T}$ be a specific topic domain.
+We define a \textbf{Knowledge Atom}, denoted as $k$, as a discrete, verifiable statement that falls into exactly one of three Bloom's Taxonomy categories \citep{anderson2001taxonomy}, defined as follows: \begin{itemize}[noitemsep,topsep=2pt] \item \textbf{Factual}: concrete definitions, empirical data, specific examples (e.g., ``The attention score is computed as $\mathbf{Q}\mathbf{K}^\top / \sqrt{d_k}$''). \item \textbf{Conceptual}: relationships, principles, or theories that connect ideas (e.g., ``Attention enables selective focus by relating queries to keys and values''). \item \textbf{Procedural}: methods, algorithms, or step-by-step techniques (e.g., ``Gradient clipping prevents exploding gradients by rescaling when the norm exceeds a threshold''). \end{itemize} This three-category criterion is applied consistently at both the extraction stage (embedded in the generation prompt) and the audit stage (§\ref{sec:knowledge_processor}), ensuring that granularity is governed by the same standard end-to-end.

-We define a knowledge atom, denoted as $k$, as a discrete, verifiable statement categorized under Bloom's Taxonomy \citep{anderson2001taxonomy} (specifically, factual, conceptual, or procedural types).
-Each knowledge atom must be formulated such that, given the definitions fixed by topic domain $\mathcal{T}$, it can be evaluated as either true or false without interpretational ambiguity.
-The knowledge boundary is defined as the set $\Omega_{\mathcal{M}}(\mathcal{T})$ containing all unique, valid atoms extractable from $\mathcal{M}$ as the interaction cost $C \to \infty$.
-Our objective is to approximate this boundary by maximizing the set of extracted atoms $\mathcal{K}_{\mathrm{ext}}$ while minimizing token consumption.
+The \textbf{Extractable Knowledge Frontier} is defined as the set $\Omega_{\mathcal{M}}(\mathcal{T})$ containing all unique, valid atoms extractable from $\mathcal{M}$ under a fixed pipeline as the interaction cost $C \to \infty$.
+We use ``frontier'' to emphasize that this is an operationally defined, pipeline-dependent quantity rather than a protocol-invariant intrinsic property of the model.
+Our objective is to approximate this frontier by maximizing the set of extracted atoms $\mathcal{K}_{ext}$ while minimizing token consumption.

-A turn represents one complete interaction cycle: the agent generates a prompt, receives a response from the model, and extracts candidate knowledge atoms via bullet-point parsing followed by processor-based de-duplication and filtering.
-Let $n_t$ denote the number of novel (non-duplicate) atoms discovered at turn $t$, and let $r_t$ denote the total number of raw atoms extracted before deduplication.
-We define two saturation indicators: \begin{itemize}[noitemsep,topsep=2pt] \item Growth rate: $g_t = n_t / |\mathcal{K}_{1:t-1}|$, measuring how much the knowledge set expands relative to its current size. \item Efficiency: $e_t = n_t / r_t$, measuring what fraction of raw output survives deduplication. \end{itemize} Extraction terminates when knowledge saturation is detected, defined by any of the following conditions: (1) $g_t < 1\%$, (2) $e_t < 10\%$, (3) $n_t < 3$, or (4) a maximum of 15 turns is reached.
+A turn represents one complete interaction cycle: the agent generates a prompt, receives a response from the model, and extracts knowledge atoms via bullet-point parsing and deduplication.
+Let $n_t$ denote the number of novel (non-duplicate) atoms discovered at turn $t$, and $r_t$ denote the total raw atoms extracted before deduplication.
+We define two saturation indicators: \begin{itemize}[noitemsep,topsep=2pt] \item Growth rate: $g_t = n_t / |\mathcal{K}_{1:t-1}|$, measuring how much the knowledge set expands relative to its current size. \item Efficiency: $e_t = n_t / r_t$, measuring what fraction of raw output survives deduplication. \end{itemize} Extraction terminates when knowledge saturation is detected, defined by any of the following conditions: (1) $g_t < 1\%$, (2) $e_t < 10\%$, (3) $n_t < 3$, or (4) the maximum turn limit (15 turns) is reached.